kiroxan/faceswapper/README.md

 - If a mask is provided, it should be a grayscale image with white in the areas to blend
 - For best results, use images with similar lighting conditions and face angles
 - The asynchronous API is recommended for batch processing or integrating with other systems
 - Task information is stored in memory and will be lost if the server restarts
+- The ACE_Plus portrait model works best with frontal face portraits and may take significantly longer to process